Terms of Service

-The client guarantees to check before each assignment whether the temporary worker has left an employment relationship with the client or a company affiliated with the client within the meaning of Section 18 of the German Stock Corporation Act in the last six months prior to the assignment.
-If this is the case, the client will inform the contractor of these findings immediately.
+The client guarantees to check before each assignment whether the temporary worker left an employment relationship with the client himself or with a company affiliated with the client within the meaning of Section 18 of the German Stock Corporation Act in the last six months prior to the assignment.
+If this is the case, the client will notify the contractor of these findings immediately.
 In view of the resulting legal consequences (equal treatment), the contracting parties then have the opportunity to decide whether the leasing should be carried out as planned and, if necessary, to adjust the leasing contracts.

 The client assures that no employee employed under this temporary employment contract has been working for the client through another personnel service provider in the last 4 months.
 Otherwise, the client informs the personnel service provider about the shorter interruption.
-In this case, previous assignments are taken into account when agreeing the duration of the assignment.
+In this case, previous assignments will be taken into account when agreeing the duration of the assignment.

 3. Labor Relations

 For the duration of the assignment with the client, the client is responsible for exercising the right to issue instructions.
 The client will only assign the temporary worker those activities that are subject to the area of activity contractually agreed with the contractor and that correspond to the level of training of the respective temporary worker.
-Otherwise the right of direction remains with the contractor.
+Otherwise, the right of direction remains with the contractor.

 4. Client's duty of care / cooperation / occupational safety measures